 Think about the person you aspire to be.
 Imagine meeting the perfect version of yourself in 5 years.
 What does that person know that you don’t know yet?
 What do they do?
 Who do they know?
 How do they spend their time?

 Write out lots of ideas.
-I will be the first one to tell you, mine took forever!
 It will probably take you a while to work through your ideas and come up with a word or phrase that resonates with you, so don’t try to force it if it doesn’t happen right away.

 Let your theme ideas simmer for a while, and revisit the brainstorming exercise in a few days to see if any of your themes really stand out to you.
 It’s very possible that one will be an obvious winner!